REMARKABLE ANCIENT BEADS

 show extraordinary skill and patience in their manufacture, a

 skill similar to the one used in the eye bead above.

 - 74 * 64 * 36 mm

 From one extreme to the

 This is a highly unusual bead.
 I guess

 this is the only one of its kind.
 Note how

 the color of the backside of the bead has been changed

-The shape of this unique and huge ancient bead forms a stylized tortoise.
+The shape of this unique ancient bead forms an abstract stylized tortoise.
 This is no coincidence.
 The tortoise is an incarnation of the god Vishnu, the God that upholds the balance on earth and in human civilizations, and this is exactly the task for the good king.

 My guess is that this huge bead has served as a